hyperledger/fabric/docs/source/understand_fabcar_network.rst

 Components of the Fabcar Network
 --------------------------------

-Fabcar uses the "first-network" sample as its limited development network.
-It consists of four peer nodes configured to use CouchDB as the state database, a single "solo" ordering node, a certificate authority (CA) and a CLI container for executing commands.
+Fabcar uses the "test-network" sample as its limited development network.
+It consists of two peer nodes configured to use CouchDB as the state database, a single  ordering node, and two certificate authorities (CA).

 For detailed information on these components and what they do, refer to :doc:`build_network`.